Reid, Jenkins differ over Kap's ties to coalition

 This is not the only area where Reid and Jenkins offered contrasting views.

 Reid told ESPN that Jenkins had conversations with the NFL without him or Thomas being involved.
-Reid also says Jenkins told the NFL the players would end demonstrations if money was donated by the league to certain initiatives.
+Reid also said Jenkins told the NFL the players would end demonstrations if money was donated by the league to certain initiatives.

 "That was never discussed at any point.
 I feel like I've been misled," Reid said.
 "I won't accuse Malcolm of directly lying to me, because I don't think he's that type of guy.
 But I will say he's misled us.
 And shoot, if that's what lying is, then that's what it is."

 Jenkins responded to ESPN: "They understood the entire scope of the plan.
-The last time we had conversations with (commissioner Roger) Goodell and Troy Vincent, Michael Thomas and Eric Reid were on that call.
+The last time we had conversations with [commissioner Roger] Goodell and Troy Vincent, Michael Thomas and Eric Reid were on that call.
 They understood the proposal.
 What we didn't have was a conversation with players in the coalition based on some of the responses that we got from the league.
 We then talked about myself contacting Troy Vincent just to give them some updates on some of our feedback, which I did.
 That call did not have Mike or Eric on it.
 Everybody kind of agreed to that."

 Jenkins called the whole process "very transparent," saying he has been double-checking with all of the players about the coalition's message before speaking with the league.
-He said he talked with Reid on Tuesday night as he was gathering input about the NFL's recent proposal.
+Jenkins said he talked with Reid on Tuesday night as was gathering input about the NFL's recent proposal.

 Reid, for his part, said there was no "bad blood."